 Those problematic behaviors are all common with people who have bipolar disorder.
 Even worse, they make drug use a more common risk in those with it.
 That’s because individuals with bipolar disorder may try to self-medicate to feel better.
 Perhaps they think that drinking heavily or using Xanax, cocaine, or heroin helps to mitigate the problems caused by their mood changes.
 Or maybe they go out, party, and use those drugs as a way of ignoring their mental-health issues.

-Whatever the reasons for her increased drug use, it is evident that Winehouse had fallen into a co-occurring disorder from which she never escaped.
+Whatever the reasons for her increased drug use, it is evident that Amy Winehouse dual diagnosis had fallen into a co-occurring disorder from which she never escaped.
 Drugs and alcohol became not an outlet for fun but a way to control her mood.
 Unfortunately, she was both physically and mentally dependent on them to feel happy and healthy.
 All of these situations created a cycle that Amy never did crack.
 But she could have with help.

 Could She Have Been Saved?